Adas, Michael, ed. Technology

 Boston, Massachusetts: Harvard Business School Press, 2003.

-The Culture of Time and
+Kern, Stephen.
+The Culture of Time and Space 1880-1910.

-Space 1880-1910.
 Cambridge, Mass.: Harvard UP, 1983.

-Tracy.
-The Soul
+Kidder, Tracy.
+The Soul of a New Machine.

-of a New Machine.
 Boston: Little, Brown and Company.
 1981.

-Kingery, W.
+Kingery, W. David "Technological Systems and

-from Things: Essays on Material Culture.
+Things: Essays on Material Culture.
 Ed.
 Steven Lubar and W. David Kingery.

 Washington, DC: Smithsonian Institution Press, 1993.

-Friederich.
-A History
+Klemm, Friederich.
+A History of Western Technology.

-and Technology Reprint Series.
+Series.
 Ames: Iowa State University Press.
 1991.

-Cetina, Karen.
-Epistemic
+Knorr Cetina, Karen.
+Epistemic Cultures; How the

 Krieger, Leonard.
-Kings
+Kings and Philosophers, 1689-1789.

-and Philosophers, 1689-1789.
 New York: W. W. Norton & Co., 1970.

+Kubler.
 George.
-The Shapes of
+The Shapes of Time.

-Time.
 New Haven: Yale UP, 1962.

-Kuhn, Thomas S. The
+Kuhn, Thomas S. The Structure

-Structure of Scientific Revolutions.
+of Scientific Revolutions.
 Third edition.
 Chicago: The University

 of Chicago Press, 1962.

 Lakoff, George.
-Women,
+Women, Fire, and Dangerous

-University of Chicago Press.
+of Chicago Press.
 1987.

-Landes, David S.
+Landes, David S. The Unbound Prometheus;

 Technological Change and Industrial Development in Western Europe from 1750 to